 \section{Discussion}

-The conducted experiments underscore the potential of employing hand gestures for the intuitive control and coordination of multi-robot aerial systems.
-This feature proves especially advantageous in scenarios such as safety monitoring and assisting human workers in challenging environments, as it does not impose an extra workload on the workers nor necessitate additional equipment for conventional wireless communication.
+The conducted experiments underscore the potential of using hand gestures for intuitive control and coordination of multi-robot aerial systems.
+This approach is particularly beneficial in scenarios such as safety monitoring and assisting human workers in challenging environments, as it does not impose additional workload on the workers or require extra equipment for conventional wireless communication.
 However, gesture-based control presents specific challenges distinct from other modes of interaction.

-Firstly, the admissible observation angles and distance range are limited by the gesture recognition module's performance and the safety requirements of the workers.
-The recognition range of the worker in the image is constrained, which must be considered in the scene view adaptation process.
-Similarly, adhering to safety regulations involves maintaining a minimum distance from the worker.
+Firstly, the permissible observation angles and distance ranges are limited by the performance of the gesture recognition module (mainly effective recognition range) and the safety requirements of the workers, which must be considered in the process of adapting the scene view.
 Our approach addresses this challenge by imposing stringent limits on the parameters ${^L}\gamma$, ${^i}d$ and $\Gamma_\mathrm{dis}$.
-In future work, we intend to enhance the system's robustness by implementing a worker detection pipeline on multiple \acp{uav} coupled with distributed estimation of worker's position.
-Such an approach not only provides multiple perspectives but also prevents the loss of the tracked worker due to occlusion or obstacle avoidance maneuvers.
+In future work, we aim to enhance the system's robustness by implementing a worker detection pipeline across multiple \acp{uav}, coupled with distributed estimation of the worker's position~\cite{HoIROS2021, Tallamraju2019RAL}.
+This approach not only provides multiple perspectives but also decrease the risk of the loss of the tracked worker due to occlusion or obstacle avoidance maneuvers.

+A significant challenge of gesture-based control is its dependence on sufficient quality of sensory data for vision-based human detection and gesture recognition, which compromises the robustness of this approach under various environmental conditions, such as operations in reduced visibility.
+Combining multiple modalities, such as thermal imaging or LiDAR data, within the human detection and gesture recognition pipeline can significantly increase the reliability of such systems.
+However, this comes at the cost of increased \ac{uav} weight and size, which is undesirable in scenarios where \acp{uav} operate in close proximity to humans.

-The second important aspect of employing gestures to interact with teams of aerial robots is particularly relevant in contexts where workers involved in maintenance tasks may unintentionally assume positions that resemble predefined gestures.
-This scenario is amplified by the safety challenges inherent in such environments, characterized by constrained mobility and the necessity to maintain uncomfortable postures.
-Given the potential for misinterpretation, it becomes crucial to configure the gesture processing pipeline with care.
-This cautious approach is necessary to avoid the propagation of false positive detections to mission-related commands.
+Another critical aspect of using gestures to interact with teams of aerial robots is the potential for workers involved in maintenance tasks to unintentionally assume positions that resemble predefined gestures.
+This issue is further complicated by challenging environments in which these tasks occur, where constrained mobility and the need to maintain uncomfortable postures are common.
+Given the potential for misinterpretation, it is essential to configure the gesture processing pipeline carefully to prevent false positive detections from being translated into mission-related commands.